 Admissions and Certification of Minor

 Students interested in declaring a minor in Health should consult with the below contact person.
-Students who select the Health minor will be assigned a minor adviser.
+Students who select the Health minor will be assigned a minor advisor.
 The program will be overseen by a standing Health Minor Committee.
 Members of the committee will be chosen from those teaching core courses or from among faculty members with a special interest and expertise in the interrelationship of health, wellness, and contemporary society.
-Members of the committee are eligible to serve as minor advisers.
-The adviser will consult with the student to assure that the minor program is progressing.
+Members of the committee are eligible to serve as minor advisors.
+The advisor will consult with the student to assure that the minor program is progressing.

 The below contact person will certify the minor prior to graduation.
 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 The student must file a copy of the plan of coursework with the major advisor as soon as the minor is declared - at the latest, by the end of the regular registration period one semester prior to the semester of graduation.